rigtsm/AWS/certified_Cloud_Practitioner_Path/security_and_archtecture_on_AWS/readme.md

 ### 2.5 Hight-availability and Fault Tolerance
 Both of this concepts fall under the **Reliability** pillar of the Well-Architectured Framework.

-**"Everything fails all the time"** CTO, Amazon Building knowing that failure can happen in anytime on our architecture.
+**"Everything fails all the time"** CTO, Amazon
+ We should build knowing that failure can happen in anytime on our architecture.

  **Reliability on AWS**:
  - **Fault Tolerance**: being able to support the failure of components within your architecture